keelancook/missions-center/imb/imb-semester-1-syllabus.md

 ## Student Learning Objectives
 After completing this course, students should be able to:
-* Explain the IMB and its sending process for Southern Baptist churches.
+* Explain the Company and its sending process for Southern Baptist churches.
 * Examine and integrate the core missionary task into a philosophy of mission and disciple-making.
 * Develop a plan to cultivate a vibrant spiritual life through disciplines of spiritual formation.
 * Comprehend and evaluate means of entry for cross-cultural evangelism and missions.